 Beets are really, really good for you, and they're kind of underrated because they're also delicious.
 The bright red color means that they have great antioxidant properties that can reduce inflammation and also protect against diseases like cancer.

 Good news: there is more to fighting inflammation than eating fruits and veggies.
 Chocolate is also a way to fight inflammation.
 According to

 One British study found that people who ate foods with a chemical found in oranges and other orange colored fruits were less likely to have painful inflammatory joint conditions.
 11 Sweet Potatoes According to Eco Watch, sweet potatoes are great for an anti-inflammatory diet because they are high in vitamins C and E. They also contain carotenoids alpha and beta carotene, which both reduce inflammation.. and as a bonus, lead to healthy skin.
+12 Tomatoes

 Nightshade veggies can be tough for people with rheumatoid arthritis, so if you have that, tomatoes won't help.
 Speak to your doctor before incorporating them into your anti-inflammatory diet, but if they work for you, they'll help.
 They are

 Health.com says that cherry juice powder can "reduce the inflammation in lab rats’ blood vessels by up to 50 percent; in humans, it helps athletes recover faster from intense workouts and decreases post-exertion muscle pain."
 That's pretty impressive!
+14 Moringa

 anti-inflammatory purposes.
 It's a superfood spice from West Africa, India, and South America, and it's loaded with antioxidants, protein, iron, and vitamin C. It's super healthy and can be ingested as tea.

 Get Even More From Bustle — Sign Up For The Newsletter

 From hair trends to relationship advice, our daily newsletter has everything you need to sound like a person who’s on TikTok, even if you aren’t.